thebaysix/oedipus/strategy/oedipus_product_market_business.md

 ## **Vision**
 Oedipus is observability and analytics infrastructure for AI systems.
 It provides developers and teams with a standardized evaluation layer for LLMs and agent-based systems.
 By shortening the feedback loop between deployment, evaluation, and iteration, Oedipus makes it easy to compare models, track regressions, and build trustworthy AI products without reinventing the wheel.

-Instead of bespoke scripts and ad-hoc dashboards, Oedipus offers a repeatable, rigorous framework for analyzing AI behavior — from raw outputs to complex agent traces.
+Instead of bespoke scripts and ad-hoc dashboards, Oedipus offers a repeatable, rigorous framework for analyzing AI behavior — from raw completions to complex agent traces.

 ---